 The responsibilities of a systems architect are vast and varied, including:

-Designing systems that allow for future extensions and scalability, ensuring that the technology can grow alongside the business.
+Designing systems that allow for future extensions and scalability, ensuring that the technology can grow alongside the business and meet both current and future needs.

 Integrating security throughout the software development lifecycle to protect against breaches and maintain data integrity.

-Managing budgets effectively by balancing project size and resource allocation to maintain quality within financial limits.
+Managing budgets effectively by balancing project size and resource allocation to maintain quality within financial limits requires strong project management skills.

 Systems architects are adept at: